-- 1. Rotate bearing slightly to open, mount the male and female blade assemblies on top of the insulators using the hardware indicated on the Unit Assembly drawing (see Table 2). - Confirm that switch is oriented properly, per the unit assembly drawing. - Confirm that the match marks are aligned before tightening hardware. - If corona rings are provided, refer to the Unit Assembly drawing for installation location - 2.
-Back off the Blade Stops (Refer to Figure 11) on two insulator stacks, and turn Seismic Blade Lock, if provided, ninety (90) degrees so the Blade Lock is disengaged.
-Refer to Figure 17 - 3.
+- 1. Rotate bearing slightly to open, mount the male and female blade assemblies on top of the insulators using the hardware indicated on the Unit Assembly drawing (see Table 2). - 1.1.
+Confirm that switch is oriented properly, per the unit assembly drawing. - 1.2.
+Confirm that the match marks are aligned before tightening hardware. - 1.3.
+If corona rings are provided, refer to the Unit Assembly drawing for installation location - 2.
+Back off the Blade Stops on insulator stack, Refer to Figure 11. - 3.
 With the male and female blade assemblies in the closed position verify, using a level, that both blades are in the same plane and that their centerlines are aligned.
 A slight variance is acceptable provided that the male contact is approximately perpendicular in the female contacts.
 Refer to Figure 11. - 4.
 If contact adjustment is necessary, various sizes of stainless steel shims are provided for adjustment.
 Insert the shims between the insulator end cap and blade hinge until proper alignment is achieved.
-Torque the bolts to proper value (see - 5.
-Table 2).
-Refer to Figure 10.
+Torque the bolts to proper value (see Table 2).
+Refer to Figure 9.

-Figure 9: Switch - Fully Closed Position (Left - Side View, Right - Top View)
+Figure 8: Switch - Fully Closed Position (Left: Side View, Right: Top View)

-Figure 10: Blade Contact Adjustment
+Figure 9: Blade Contact Adjustment

-6. The male blade assembly should touch the blade stops as shown in Figure 9.
+5. The male blade assembly should touch the blade stops as shown in Figure 8.
 If adjustment is necessary to achieve contact, loosen the bolts that attach the blades to the insulators, and use the bolt hole tolerances to adjust the spacing.
-If a gap is still present (Figure 9), utilize the insulator stack adjusting bolts to adjust further (Refer to Figure 4 and Figure 5).
+If a gap is still present (Figure 8), utilize the insulator stack adjusting bolts to adjust further (Refer to Figure 4 and Figure 5).
 Torque all bolts to the recommended value(s) shown in Table 2.